-We are offering a limited opportunity to join the Australian Cobotics Centre, with Expressions of Interest due by 30th June 2022.
+We are offering a limited opportunity to join the Australian Cobotics Centre, with Expressions of Interest now open.

 This is an exciting opportunity for your organisation to participate in one or more collaborative research projects that will be matched to your organisation’s strategic goals related to advanced manufacturing.

 We offer a variety of levels of partnership and encourage all interest in the Centre:

 $80-90,000 per year for 4 years

 3 Lead projects and involvement in several other projects of interest.

 $40-60,000 per year for 4 years